TECHNOLOGY

 What is “broadband?”

-Why does Kingdom Fiber describe its service as True Broadband?
+Why does Kingdom Fiber describe its service as True Broadband℠?

-All of our plans exceed the FCC broadband minimum upstream speed.
-Each but one exceeds the minimum downstream.
-Our plans are all symmetrical.
-They have the same upstream throughput as downstream.
+All but one of our plans exceed the FCC broadband minimum downstream speed.
+All of our plans exceed the minimum upstream speed.
+Each of our plans is symmetrical—they have the same upstream throughput as downstream.
 Having high upstream speeds is very important to enable effective downstream use and also enables rapid transfer of data out to the world.
 These include voice and video conferencing, among many other uses.

 Fiber-optic transmission is not the only true broadband medium, but fiber is consistently considered the gold standard.
 There are no compromises to our broadband.